-Our Group’s net cash used in investing activities for 2016 amounted to S$3.4 million, an increase of 79.4% as compared to the S$1.9 million invested in the previous year.
-The significant higher net cash used in investing activities this year is attributable to the higher investment cost in intangible assets, and investment in four new technology ventures and start-ups.
+Our Group’s net cash used in investing activities for 2017 amounted to S$3.8 million, an increase of 11.1% as compared to the S$3.4 million invested in the previous year.
+The higher net cash used in investing activities this year is attributable to the higher investment cost made in the plant and equipment invested for new managed service contracts.

-I expected system sale market conditions to continue to be somewhat challenging for our Group in 2016 and for our managed service contract portfolio to deliver significant growth.
-This proved not to be the case this year as GlobeOSS managed to secured an increase in both system sale contract and managed service contract in spite of the competitive operating environment.
-Several hard-fought and won system sale contract opportunities during the year resulted in the substantial revenue growth achieved by this business segment this year.
+We expected system sale market conditions to continue to be somewhat challenging for our Group in 2017 and for our managed service contract portfolio to deliver significant growth.
+This proved not to be the case this year yet again as GlobeOSS managed to secured a substantial increase in system sale contract revenues and steady growth in managed service contract revenues in spite of the competitive operating environment.
+Several hard-fought and won system sale contract opportunities during the year resulted in the significant revenue growth achieved by this business segment this year yet again.
 However, this improvement in revenue performance came at the expense of thinning margins.
-Unifiedcomms meanwhile recorded lower managed service contract revenues, due to the underperformance of certain managed service contracts and continued delays with new contract opportunities.
+Unifiedcomms meanwhile managed to return managed service contract revenues to 2015 levels after a decline in 2016, courtesy largely of the outperformance of the PostPay business.
+This outperformance at PostPay had more than offset to the underperformance of certain other managed service contracts within Unifiedcomms.

-Although the growth in system sale business of GlobeOSS in 2016 had effectively counteracted the slower than desired growth of our Group’s managed service contract portfolio, significant uncertainty and hence lumpiness is still to be expected in the contribution of system sale contracts to our Group’s future results.
-The need for our Group to continue to strengthen our managed service contract portfolio as the platform for delivering steady, if not rapid yet sustainable future growth remains.
+Although the growth in system sale business of GlobeOSS in 2017 had significantly augmented the slower than desired growth of our Group’s managed service contract portfolio, uncertainty and hence lumpiness is still to be expected in the contribution of system sale contracts to our Group’s future results.
+The need for our Group to continue to strengthen our managed service contract portfolio and to continue to grow our venture investment portfolio as the basis for delivering steady, if not rapid yet sustainable future growth, remains.

-The growing interest and opportunity in internet-driven application services for enterprises and marketplaces as well as internet and handset-app delivered media continues to be recognised by Group management and guides our venture investment activities.
+The growing interest and opportunity in internet-driven application services for enterprises, fintech as well as internet and handset-app delivered digital media will guide our Group’s venture investment activities.

-The Group’s strategic investment plan in the year ahead will continue to focus primarily on these growth businesses in the SEA and SA regions and will complement the organic and growth-by-acquisition strategy already in place for our Unifiedcomms and GlobeOSS businesses.
+The Group’s venture investment plan in the year ahead will continue to focus primarily on these growth businesses in the SEA region and will complement the organic growth strategy in place for our Unifiedcomms and GlobeOSS businesses.